 The pound has risen

-Make sure any upcoming transactions are protected against the risks of sudden market movements.
+However, these are volatile days for currencies, so make sure any upcoming transactions are protected against the risks of sudden market movements.
 Secure a fixed exchange rate now with a forward contract; call your Business Trader on 020 3918 7255 to get started.

 GBP/USD past year